Bagdad-Chase Mine: History

-Establishment and Peak
+Establishment and peak

 In 1898, Santa Fe railroad worker and Swiss pioneer, John Sutter (also spelled Suter) found gold while searching for a water source in the Mojave.
 A mine opened in 1900 when John Suter and Company employed a dozen miners to extract minerals from the land John Sutter claimed after discovering the gold.
 At the end of 1901 the first shipment of ore was sold and sent to a mill owned by the Randsburg Company in nearby Barstow, California, for a high profit.
-By the beginning of 1902, the land claims were sold to the Bagdad Mining Company for $100,000 (from which the Bagdad-Chase Mine acquired part of its name; the mine is also named for Benjamin Chase, who built the Santa Fe railroad),and soon after the Ludlow Southern Railroad was laid from the nearby town of Ludlow to its terminus at the mining site.
+By the beginning of 1902, the land claims were sold to the Bagdad Mining Company for $100,000 (from which the Bagdad-Chase Mine acquired part of its name; the mine is also named for Benjamin Chase, who built the Santa Fe railroad, and whom the nearby Chase Mill was also named for),and soon after the Ludlow Southern Railroad was laid from the nearby town of Ludlow to its terminus at the mining site.
 Ludlow saw a significant boom in population and economic stimulation as a result of the nearby mining activity generating jobs.

-Peak mining activity occurred between 1904 and 1916, with 4.5 million dollars' worth of gold alone being extracted from the Bagdad-Chase Mine between the years of 1904 and 1910 alone.
+Peak mining activity occurred between 1904 and 1916, with 4.5 million dollars worth of gold alone being extracted from the Bagdad-Chase Mine between the years of 1904 and 1910 alone.
 In 1910 the Pacific Mines Corporation took over operating the mine and shipped the ore mined to a mill in Clarkdale, Arizona.

 The Bagdad-Chase Mine produced 150,000 tons (6 million dollars' worth of gold) of ore in its lifetime, and mined half of the gold mined in San Bernardino County's history.